FormatFuzzer: Effective Fuzzing of Binary File Formats: Evaluation

 To answer these questions, we ran a series of experiments.
 All our experiments were conducted on an Intel Xeon CPU E5-4650L machine with 64 cores and 756 GB RAM, running Debian 10.
-All fuzzers were run for eight hours on a single processor (each experiment was repeated for a total of 10 runs).
+The fuzzers were run on a single processor for 24 hours.
+We have repeated each experiment for a total of 10 runs.